 By the seventh calendar day from the date of noncompliance, the Choices participant is required to be either fully participating, been granted good cause, or a penalty has been initiated.

-If the Choices participant is found to be in noncompliance, and is not fully participating, or has not been granted good cause, the Choices program detail is closed on the last day of the month in which the penalty was initiated.
+If the Choices participant is found to be in noncompliance, and is not fully participating, or has not been granted good cause, the Choices program application is closed on the last day of the month in which the penalty was initiated.

 Boards must ensure that Workforce Solutions Office staff documents the following: